richardpauldev/578PA3.2/README.md

 2. **Replicated state machine** (GigaPaxos): GigaPaxos to encapsulate the application as an RSM;

 3. **Custom protocol** (Custom): Your own coordination protocol possibly using a globally accessible logically centralized file system or database for coordination (an option analogous to #1 but not forcing you to use Zookeeper).
+If you use this approach and use cassandra itself like "zookeeper" as a coordination server, you must absolutely make sure that the coordination keyspace is completely isolated from the keyspace used by unit tests where safety critical state is maintained.

 ### Prerequisites ###